aaronpowell/aaronpowell.github.io/src/documents/posts/2011-02-26-global-install-package.md

---- cson
+---
   title: "How to install a package into all projects of a solution"
   metaTitle: "How to install a package into all projects of a solution"
   description: ""
   revised: "2011-03-24"
   date: "2011-02-26"
-tags: ["nuget"]
+  tags:
+    - "nuget"
   migrated: "true"
-urls: ["/nuget/global-install-package"]
+  urls:
+    - "/nuget/global-install-package"
-summary: """
+  summary: ""

-"""
 ---
 This is a script that I've been keeping in my toolbox since [NuGet][1] was first released.